-The husband and wife filmmaking team of UK director Ben Sharrock and Spain-born producer Irune Gurtubai of Caravan Cinema were putting the finishing touches to their second film Limbo when the Covid-19 pandemic forced Spain, where were. staying, into a strict lockdown.
+The husband and wife filmmaking team of UK director Ben Sharrock and Spain-born producer Irune Gurtubai of Caravan Cinema were putting the finishing touches to their second film Limbo when the Covid-19 pandemic forced Spain, where they were visiting, into a strict lockdown.
 The pair normally live in Scotland.

 Set on a fictional Scottish island, Limbo is the story of a group of refugees who are waiting to be granted asylum.
 It stars Amir El-Masry, with Vikash Bhai, Ola Orebiyi, Kwabena Ansah, Sidse Babett Knudsen and Kais Nashif.